harryd337/Autonomous_PiCar/README.md

 An initial labelled training dataset is provided.
 This dataset includes 13,792 labelled images that were previously collected.
 There is also the option to collect additional data.

+Initial training data is stored in "machine-learning-in-science-ii-2023/training_data/combined".
+Newly collected data is stored in "machine-learning-in-science-ii-2023/training_data/new_data" and is automatically sorted and moved into the former directory prior to training.
+The test data is stored in "machine-learning-in-science-ii-2023/test_data/test_data". "training_norm.csv" contains the names and corresponding labels of each image in the initially provided training dataset.
+The data is not uploaded to this repository.

 ## Objectives

 The main objectives of this project are separated into two sections; the Kaggle competition; and the live testing of the car.